ZeepReactorr/Ionis-paris-igem-2024/Aphidisperse/README.md

 We combine population dynamics, agent-based model and lattice-visualization to calculate the diffusion of aphids throughout the year in the French territory in order to have a rough appreciation of its migration behaviour using lattitude and longitude as its input.
 Those coordinates could very well be the coordinates of a farmer's culture for example, giving him a rough idea of when to apply pesticides.
 Aphidisperse was developped <b>from scratch</b> and does not rely on any external program to run its simulation.
 It is command line based, however a GUI is currently being developped to provide an easier use.

+## Prerequisite

+You will need to install ffmpeg in the Aphidisperse folder for the program to create the video.
+You can download the corresponding release here : https://ffmpeg.org/download.html

 ## Getting started

 First clone the repository